vulekamali/ocds-data-summary/README.md

 The summary will reflect the category changes after the next summary update from the command line.

+Any entities whose buyer_name does not match an entity in a category in the admin interface will automatically be grouped under the default group.
+The default group name can be customised in the admin interface on the Constance Config page.

 ### Update the data